 Gervais likes to pose as a scientific mind and says that he always follows the evidence.
 But is that true?
 In the early 1900s, the conventional cosmological model was the steady state model in which the universe had always existed and was in a “steady state”.
 Proponents like Einstein thought this made sense and proposed what he later called his “biggest blunder”, the cosmological constant.
 Later a Belgian priest Georges Lemaître, working inductively from the idea that God created the universe proposed that the universe was expanding and following it back in time, one would find a “creation”.
 Edwin Hubble’s red shift discoveries later showed Lemaître’s Big Bang theory to be correct.
 Ever since, science has continually shown more evidence for the existence of God.
 In fact some of the theories that physicists are proposing to explain a godless universe are so bizarre and far-flung that it takes considerably less faith to believe in God.

 At the end of the interview, Gervais says you can’t be agnostic about God if you’re not about Santa Claus.
 If you can definitively say there’s no Santa Claus, then you must definitively say there is no God.
-This statement, however, contradicts his earlier statement where he defined atheist as someone who doesn’t believe in God.
+This statement, however, contradicts his earlier statement where he defined atheist as someone who simply doesn’t have a belief in God.
 The difference is subtle, but not having a belief in God is different than positively believing there is no God.
 I don’t have evidence about any life that may live at the bottom of the ocean, but I cannot say that there is no life at the bottom of the ocean.

 Gervais should take a cue from an institution that he supposedly appreciates: science.
 Science never proves anything—it only disproves—and as a result, scientists are all agnostic.